-If you love our creamy cauliflower curry, here's another delicious dish you will love.
-This Cauliflower and Black Eyed Peas Curry balances the carbs in the legumes with tasty, low-carb veggies like cauliflower and mushrooms, with a creamy finish of cashew milk or coconut milk.
+This Cauliflower and Black Eyed Peas Curry balances the carbs in the black-eyed peas with tasty, low-carb veggies like cauliflower and mushrooms, with a creamy finish of cashew milk or coconut milk.
 Served with cauliflower rice, if low-carb, or with white or brown rice, it makes a tasty meal that'll keep you sated for hours to come.
 This is a gluten-free, soy-free recipe and it can be nut-free if you use coconut milk.

-I've been working on finding healthy ways to incorporate legumes in my diet while keeping the overall dish low-carb, and recently I shared with you my incredible Coconut Dal with edamame, which has just 10 grams of net carbs in each serving.
+I've been working on finding healthy ways to eat legumes while keeping the overall dish low-carb, and recently I shared with you my incredible Coconut Dal with edamame, which has just 10 grams of net carbs in each serving.

 Now, I give you a ridiculously tasty and easy Cauliflower and Black Eyed Peas Curry that has just 9 net carbs in each serving, but is also stunningly tasty and satisfying to those plant-loving tastebuds and tummy.
 Cauliflower is a very keto-friendly veggie, and one that is divine in low-carb dishes like this curry as well as this Cauliflower Rice Biryani and this Cauliflower Risotto.

-And if you love black-eyed peas in tastebud-tickling recipes, be sure to try out this spicy black-eyed peas curry!
+If you love black-eyed peas, you can eat more of them in this spicy black-eyed peas curry!

 Cauliflower and Black Eyed Peas Curry (Low Carb + Vegan)